intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 Finally, it was observed that we get what we measure.
 There may be an argument for operators to shift their measurement focus perhaps away from pure capacity, to rather measure QoE or resilience.
-The Internet is critical infrastructure, and people are realising that now.
+The Internet is a critical infrastructure, and people are realising that now.
 We should use this as a wake-up-call to improve resilience, both in protocol design and operational practise, not necessarily to optimise for absolute performance